boost/discontentful/README.md

-# Contentful Transformation Toolkit
+# Discontentful

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/contentful/transformation/toolkit`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Ease your data discontentment!

-TODO: Delete this and the text above, and describe your gem
+A safe and easy ruby data migration framework for Contentful

 ## Installation

 Install the gem and add to the application's Gemfile by executing:

-  $ bundle add contentful-transformation-toolkit
+  $ bundle add discontentful --group development

 If bundler is not being used to manage dependencies, install the gem by executing:

-  $ gem install contentful-transformation-toolkit
+  $ gem install discontentful

 ## Usage